stkhalisha/stkhalisha/README.md

 <h1> Hey There! 👋🏼</h1>

 - 👩🏽‍💻 I'm Khalisha.
-A passionate learner and love crafting beautiful and user-friendly websites.
+A passionate learner who loves crafting beautiful and user-friendly websites.
 I'm interested in coding, web designing, and making templates.
 I’m consistently teaching myself to become a frontend developer.
 - 🌱 Currently learning **📌 JavaScript**
 - 🔍 Take a look at my projects on <a href="https://www.frontendmentor.io/profile/stkhalisha" target="_blank" rel="noreferrer">Frontend Mentor</a>
 - 🤝 Open to collaborating on any frontend projects.
 Feel free to connect with me through <a href="mailto:khalisha.code@gmail.com" target="_blank" rel="noreferrer">💌 gmail</a>